4 days, 3 concerts! Part 4: But you said you didn’t want to go home!

 Alberto appears again.
 We should somehow follow him.
 Follow what?
 I am not able to think straight.
 Follow you to see them?
 I can’t feel my legs.
 Or my tongue.
 I can’t feel anything to be honest besides a tornado of thoughts flashing before my eyes.
 I think my soul left my body for a moment.
 But didn’t we learn to function over the past decades?
 So we follow.
 K1 by my side, husband is convincing K2 to come as well.
 Alberto is talking to me in perfect German which puts my brain in complete overload.
 It clearly has reached its capacity.
 I remember we talked about Bremen, but I think I’m only babbling.
 Though not in what language.
 Maybe I’m only thinking aloud.
 Dear Alberto, if you happen to read this at some point – your German is perfect.
 My brain however, was not at that moment.

 Somewhere in the backstage area we are told to wait.
 A man tells us to stand in the shadow.
 I’ve seen his face somewhere with the Bogofans and with the band, he belongs to the team, but I can’t remember his name or function.
+(Addendum, August 2025: I recently learned that this man was no other the legendary Sergio who has quite his own little fan club among the Bogofans because he apparently not only takes good care of the band, but of their fans as well.)
 So we move up some steps.
 And there they are.
 It’s surreal.
 I can see the seashore and the panorama of Santander and Pepe just meters away from us. „I can see Pepe“, I am squeaking under my breath and giggling.
 Team Pepepower would have been so proud.

 I think there are more people taking pictures with them, and suddenly someone is asking my name and ask us to step forward.
 This is the moment my soul left my body.
 It’s clear.
 I have died and standing at the heaven’s gate.
 And apparently the five Gods standing before it have to decide if they grant me entry.